-First, does your chair have armrests?
-If it does, unlatch or unscrew them first and get them out of the way.
+- First, does your chair have arms?
+If it does armrests, unlatch or unscrew them first and get them out of the way.
 If you’re wondering how to reupholster an office chair with arms, you can usually find a way, but you’ll have to take them off first.

 Unscrew the shell-like base from the bottom of the seat and, if necessary, the back of the chair.
 If everything has gone correctly, then this should expose the (usually) wooden surface that’s used as a brace for the chair padding and fabric.
 There is typically a wood base for the seat and for the back, which should be separated at this point.
 The upholstery should be stapled with a vigorous circle of staples or fasteners at the edge of this base.

-You see those staples?
+Do you see those staples?
 It’s time to get rid of them.
 Bring out the needle-nose pliers and start pulling the staples out.
 Depending on how the chair was manufactured, these staples could range from many small staples to several large metal fasteners.
 Either way, pry them out carefully and try to avoid damaging the wood beneath.
-For smaller staples the pliers are an ideal tool, but you may find a heavy-duty staple remover better for larger fasteners.
+For smaller staples, the pliers are an ideal tool, but you may find a heavy-duty staple remover better for larger fasteners.